dandi/dandi-cli/docs/source/cmdline/download.rst

     Directory to download to (must exist).
 Files will be downloaded with paths relative to that directory.  [default: current working directory]

+.. option:: --path-type [exact|glob]

+    Whether to interpret asset paths in URLs as exact matches or glob patterns

 .. option:: --sync